zooxo/desk15/README.md

-# DESK15 - Alternative Firmware for the DM-15 Calculator
+# DESK15 - Complex Numbers Calculator and Spreadsheet for the DM-15

 -----